Quick stats

 Simple notes for farmers

-Main use: Farmers mostly grow this crop for fruit (fresh/juice).
+Main use: Farmers mostly grow this crop for fresh fruit; processing (juice, sauces); agroforestry/home gardens.

-Pollination: This crop is mainly pollinated by insect.
+Pollination: This crop is mainly pollinated by self.
 Keeping flowers healthy and having insects like bees in the field helps improve fruit set and yields.

-Where it grows: Andean highlands It is grouped under: Fruits & Nuts.
+Where it grows: Andean origin; grown in cool subtropics and highland tropics It is grouped under: Fruits & Nuts.

-Soil: The crop grows best in slightly acidic to near neutral soils, with a pH of about 5.8 to 6.5.
-It does well in fertile, well-drained loam.
+Soil: The crop grows best in slightly acidic to near neutral soils, with a pH of about 6 to 6.8.
+It does well in deep, fertile, well-drained loam; high organic matter.
 Good drainage is important, so avoid waterlogged spots.

 Seed or planting material: Use good quality seed or healthy planting material.
 Follow local extension advice for the exact amount per hectare.